sejdemyr/ecls/README.md

-# ecls: Processing Data from the Early Childhood Longitudinal Study #
+# Processing Data from the Early Childhood Longitudinal Study #

 This repository reproduces the dataset used in [this tutorial on propensity score matching](http://stanford.edu/~ejdemyr/r-tutorials-archive/tutorial8.html).